Northwestern can’t keep up with No. 5 Purdue

 Purdue: Shrugging off their slow offensive start, the Boilermakers matched the school’s best 27-game start since it was 25-2 during the 1987-88 season.
 The Boilermakers also were 23-4 in 1994, 1996, 1998, 2010 and 2018.

-Northwestern: Ryan Young left with a hand injury with 9:48 left, part of another tough night for the Wildcats.
+Northwestern: Ryan Young’s hand went numb after he was hit on his arm in the second half and he left the game.
+Coach Chris Collins said he was OK.
+Young’s positive prognosis was an upbeat note on another tough night for the Wildcats.
 Boo Buie, who was averaging a team-high 15.1 points coming in, was shut out in the first half.
 He finished with 11 points on 3-for-10 shooting.

 UP NEXT